newsboat/newsboat/doc/code-style.markdown

   code;
 - visually distinguishing between outside and inside headers makes it easier to understand the dependencies and navigate the code.

+## Namespaces

+Use snake case, e.g. "newsboat_utils".

+## Struct and class names

+Use camel case, e.g. "FeedFetcher".

+Treat abbreviations as single words, e.g. "HttpStatusCode", "OpmlReader", "UrlReader".

+For names of services and such, try to preserve their capitalization, e.g.
+"Inoreader" not "InoReader".

+Drop hyphens, e.g. a class dealing with TT-RSS service would be named "TtRssReader".

+## Method names

+Use snake case, e.g. "do_the_work".